How to Build Your Business at Wedding Shows (and it's more than what you think)

 Every vendor at the show (and most shows have a LOT of vendors) can benefit from what you do as a photographer.

-Be the one who goes the extra step to gather a business card or contact info from each vendor before the show and contact them AFTER the show with a thank you for chatting with them (and, of course, a reminder that if they need anything at all, just let you know).
+Be the one who contacts them AFTER the show with a thank you for chatting with them (and, of course, a reminder that if they need anything at all, just let you know).

 Relationships are the most powerful part of being a successful wedding photographer.
 When you take the time to get to know the players in your industry and help them get to know you, seriously, good things happen.

-Don't forget, you'll see some of these folks again...at weddings!
+And don’t forget, you’ll see some of these folks again...at weddings!

 Yes, it may be pricey on the front end, but what is a career of referrals worth?

-"The business of business is relationships; the business of life is human connection." – Robin Sharma
+“The business of business is relationships; the business of life is human connection.”

 THIS is what I write about each week in this newsletter - how to become and build a career as a wedding photographer.